bridge-protocol/bridge-protocol-js/docs/docs/network.md

 sidebar_label: Overview
 ---

-The Bridge Network provides a layer of trust between Bridge Passports.
-The Bridge Network exposes a public API that allows for passport information to be retrieved (partner status, blacklist status, etc).
-Network and verification partners are vetted and registered with the network as known passports.
-Passports may also be blacklisted.
+The Bridge Network provides a layer of trust between Bridge Passports and faciliates communication between known passports to create the Bridge Marketplace.
+Network and verification partners are vetted and registered with the network as known passports, and bad actor passports may be blacklisted to prevent abuse.
+Network fees are paid to the network in the form of Bridge Token (BRDG) in exchange for the layer of trust and communication between users and partners.

 <img class='centered' src='/img/network.png'></img>